flatwhatson/flycheck-guile/README.md

 Once loaded, the checker will automatically activate in `scheme-mode` buffers with `geiser-mode`, where `guile` is the current scheme implementation.

+## Configuration

+This package can be configured via `M-x customize-group flycheck-guile`.

+The `flycheck-guile-warnings` variable contains the list of warnings reported by the compiler.
+If you find a warning particularly annoying (eg. spurious "unused variable" warnings), it can be suppressed by removing it from this list.

 ## Troubleshooting

 If it seems like the checker is not working, try running `M-x